sf-wdi-26/modules/w02/d04/m3-ajax/readme.md

 #### Handling Success and Failure

 We can't guarantee that our API will respond, or will respond quick enough.
-In these cases the AJAX request will fail or error.
+In these cases the Ajax request will fail or error.
 Using the `jquery.get()` shorthand we can handle these eventualities by "chaining" additional listeners to our initial request:

 ```js
 var endpoint = 'https://api.spotify.com/v1/artists/1jTAvg7eLZQFonjWIXHiiT';